subos2008/binance-tool/README.md

 # TODO

-- exit on unhandled promise errors
-- create a cli tool to list trades
+- in-trades.js to know if there is a position on a trade trades:\$id:position
 - remove AsyncErrorWrapper
 - log with timestamps
 - log in json
 - log to a log collector
 - know when it has already bought or created buy/sell orders:
-  - trades:\$id:position
-  - trades:\$id:open_orders
 - make restartable and remove backoffLimit
 - integrate with https://sentry.io
 - not all awaits are wrapped in try/catch: fix bug - doesn't exit: